 I hear this all the time.
 People say they lived in X spot and it also gets cold there so Alaska can’t be that bad.
 There are absolutely other areas of the country that get even more snow and also have extreme cold spells.

 The difference between living up here and most places elsewhere is that it is persistent.
-It’s not like it’s -10F for one day then warms up, or snows a foot then melts a few days later.
+It’s not -10F for one day then warms up to 30F, or snows a foot then melts a few days later.
 Up here, it will be -10F then warm up to 0 for a while then maybe you’ll hit a day in the teens if you’re lucky.
-And that will feel like a warm summers day.
+And that will feel like a warm summer’s day.